All insights

-A great “How” chapter reads like a story: it introduces the actors, describes the conditions, and shows how each piece fits together in a narrative that builds confidence and clarity.
+A good How chapter reads like a guided tour.
+It introduces the actors, describes the conditions, and shows how each piece fits together so the reader trusts the system is going to work.

 • Component architecture and data flows